About the Library

 - Do I have to be a student to use Lake Land's Library?

-No. Although the library's collection and resources are intended to support college curricula, residents of the Land Land Community College district may use any library resources in the buidling and get library cards to check out items.
-However, you may not be able to access some of our library databases from off-campus unless you are affiliated with the college, and borrowing limits may be different for district residents.
+No. Although the library's collection and resources are intended to support college curricula, residents of the Land Land Community College district may use any library resources in the building and get library cards to check out items.
+However, you will not be able to access our library databases from off-campus unless you are affiliated with the college, and borrowing limits may be different for district residents.
 See borrowing limits below.

 - How do I get a library card?